aiidateam/aiida-core/docs/source/howto/faq.rst

 =======================================================================

 In some supercomputing centres, Multi-Factor Authentication (MFA) is required to connect to the remote computer.
-Often, when establishing a connection to such a computer, you will need to generate an SSH key pair with a limited lifetime.
+Often, when establishing a connection to such a computer, one needs to generate an SSH key pair with a limited lifetime.
 This is the case of Swiss National Supercomputing Centre (CSCS), for example.

 When the SSH key pair expires, AiiDA will fail to connect to the remote computer.